Dancan-Mwanthi/Windows-Forms-Download-Manager/README.md

 ## Contribution Guidelines

-We welcome contributions to enhance the features and stability of DownloadMaster.
+We welcome contributions to enhance the features and stability of wf_DownloadManager.
 If you wish to contribute:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Ensure that your code follows the established coding standards.